Idioms

 • Idioms Quiz

-• switched on
+• pull rank on (someone)

 • My Account / Test History